-As we discussed in Section \ref{sec:ccls}, institutions on Hotspot FX can infer the approximate skipping cost of their trades by comparing their local bid- or ask-price (which they observe from the filtered set of limit orders that they observe on the platform) to the prices at which other trades have recently occurred (which they observe via their trade-data stream; see Section \ref{sec:cclsfx}).
-Given that this is the case, why do some institutions perform trades that have extremely large skipping costs?
-We believe that the answer to this question lies in the fact that Hotspot FX serves a wide variety of institutions with varying levels of access to other trading mechanisms, such as direct telephone trading or voice brokers.
-At times when submitting a market order would entail a considerable skipping cost, large institutions would likely instead perform the same trade via another mechanism.
-By contrast, small institutions rarely have access to these other trading mechanisms, so they may have little option other than to accept large skipping costs as an unavoidable aspect of their everyday trading.
+As we discussed in Section \ref{sec:ccls}, institutions on Hotspot FX can infer the approximate skipping cost of their trades by comparing their local bid-price or ask-price (which they can observe from the filtered set of limit orders that they observe on the platform) to the prices of recent trades (which they can observe via their trade-data stream).
+Given that this is the case, why do some institutions perform trades that have extremely large skipping costs during everyday trading?
+We believe that the answer lies in the fact that Hotspot FX serves a wide variety of institutions, which have varying levels of access to other trading mechanisms.
+At times when submitting a market order would entail a considerable skipping cost, large institutions would likely instead perform the same trade using another mechanism, whereas small institutions may accept large skipping costs as an unavoidable aspect of their everyday trading.
 In a recent discussion of modern financial markets, \citet{Luu:2018collateral} argued that the advent of trading platforms (such as Hotspot FX) with relatively low barriers to entry have blurred the lines between the inter-bank market and less-traditional markets.
 The significant heterogeneity that we observe in skipping costs is consistent with the idea that a wide and heterogeneous population of financial institutions operate on such platforms, and sometimes experience considerably different prices for similar trades.